 Review

-We saw that in the Kalachakra presentation, it said that the obtaining cause (nyer-len-gyi rgyu) from which you get this rebirth is karma (like from a seed, you get a sprout).
-And karma here is referring to the whole syndrome of karma, not just the compulsive aspect of our behavior but also the karmic aftermath, so the potentials and tendencies and the whole process of how they’re activated and perpetuate more rebirth and eventually more karma.
+We saw that in the Kalachakra presentation, it is said that the obtaining cause (nyer-len-gyi rgyu) from which we get this rebirth is karma (like from a seed, we get a sprout); karma here is referring to the whole syndrome of karma, not just the compulsive aspect of our behavior but also the karmic aftermath, so the potentials and tendencies and the whole process of how they’re activated and perpetuate more rebirth and eventually more karma.
+The condition that is acting simultaneously with this (lhan-cig byed-pa’i rkyen) is the flow of the winds of karma (las-rlung) each day in the right and left side-channels (ro-ma and rkyang-ma).
+What we saw that this refers to are the breaths within that that go through the central channel (dhu-ti) and destroy various energy-channels each day, and that describes the whole process of aging.

-We then looked at what’s called the creative aspect of these four drops, and we saw that each of them in turn is involved in some way with the production of mental holograms.
-And these are mental holograms that are perceived just with mental consciousness.
+We then looked at what’s called the creative aspect of these four drops, and we saw that each of them, in turn, is involved in some way with the production of mental holograms, and these are mental holograms that are perceived just with mental consciousness.
 We’re not talking about the holograms that are perceived with sense consciousness.

 General Presentation of Mental Activity

-When we speak about consciousness, there are three levels of consciousness, and what we’re talking about here is basically mental activity.
+When we speak about consciousness, there are three levels of consciousness, and what we’re talking about is basically mental activity.

 Definition of Mind

-You need to be aware of the definition of mind in Buddhism.
+We need to be aware of the definition of mind in Buddhism.
 It is described with three words:

 Three Levels of Mental Activity

-So this is mental activity.
+This is mental activity.
 This is what it is doing.
 There’s the arising and perception – in terms of cognition, in terms of a mental hologram – and no separate “me” from this.
 Perception is the same as the creation of the hologram, and this can occur on three levels.

 Gross Mental Activity

 We have gross mental activity.
-That is with the senses – eyes, ears, nose, tongue, and body.
-This is relying on basically something physical in our body, a gross physical aspect of our body, in order for it to arise, like the light-sensitive cells of the eyes.
+That is with the senses – eyes, ears, nose, tongue and body.
+This is relying on something physical in our body, a gross physical aspect of our body, in order for it to arise, like the light-sensitive cells of the eyes.
 We’re not talking about the organ of the eye.
 We’re talking about the light-sensitive cells, the photosensitive cells, of the eye, of the retina.
-When we hear the term (dbang-po, cognitive sensors), it’s usually translated as sense powers.
+When we hear the term (dbang-po, cognitive sensors), it’s usually translated as “sense powers.”
 That’s quite misleading.
 We’re not talking about some sort of power.
 We’re talking about these cells, the light-sensitive cells of the eyes, the sound-sensitive cells of the ears, the taste-sensitive of the tongue, the smell-sensitive of the nose, the physical-sensation sensitive of the body.
 That’s gross mental activity.

 Subtle Mental Activity

 Then we have subtle mental activity, and that is what we call mental consciousness (yid-kyi rnam-shes).
-That can be either conceptual or non-conceptual.
+That can be either conceptual or nonconceptual.

 This conceptual cognition also has various levels of subtlety: